 Administrative Expenses None.
 Annual administrative expenses are assumed to be paid outside of the Fund assets.
-Incidence of Contributions Employer contributions are assumed to be received in full on December 1 st and are assumed to be equal to the dollar amount shown.
-Internal Revenue Code (IRC) IRC Section 415 limits are projected into the future assuming annual

-IRC Section 415 limits are projected into the future assuming annual inflation increases of 2.25% per year.
+Incidence of Contributions Employer contributions are assumed to be received in full on October 1^{st} and are assumed to be equal to the dollar amount shown.
+Internal Revenue Code (IRC) Section 415 Limitation IRC Section 415 limits are projected into the future assuming annual inflation increases of 2.25% per year.
 For the purpose of valuing the liability for applicable Fund member(s) whose benefits are currently limited under IRC Section 415, benefits payable from the Fund are reduced to reflect the projected IRC Section 415 limit.
+Marriage and Survivor Assumption For all retirees, 65% of males and 65% of females are assumed to be married and a 75% survivor benefit will be paid after the death of the younger than their surviving spouse.